George Sandys: Life

 He was born in Bishopthorpe, the seventh and youngest son of Edwin Sandys, archbishop of York.
 He studied at St Peter's School, York and St Mary Hall, Oxford in 1589, admitted to Middle Temple, 23 October 1596, and later transferred to Corpus Christi College, Oxford, but took no degree.
 In 1610, he began his travels through Europe and the Middle East, which culminated in his work The Relation of a Journey begun an.
 Dom.
 1610, in four books.

 Sandys also took great interest in the earliest English colonization in America.
 In April 1621 he became colonial treasurer of the Virginia Company and sailed to Virginia with his niece's husband, Sir Francis Wyatt, the new governor.

 When Virginia became a crown colony, Sandys was created a member of council in August 1624; he was reappointed to this post in 1626 and 1628.
 In 1631, he unsuccessfully applied for the secretaryship to the new special commission for the better plantation of Virginia; soon after this, he returned to England for good.

-In 1621, he had already published an English translation, written in basic heroic couplets, of part of Ovid's Metamorphoses; this he completed in 1626; on this mainly his poetic reputation rested in the 17th and 18th centuries.
+In 1621, he had already published an English translation, written in basic heroic couplets, of part of Ovid's Metamorphoses; this he completed in 1626; his poetic reputation rested mainly on this in the 17th and 18th centuries.
 Its 1632 edition, featuring extensive commentaries written by Sandys, provided an allegorical reading of Ovid's text.
 He also began a version of Virgil's Aeneid, but never produced more than the first book.
 In 1636, he issued his famous Paraphrase upon the Psalms and Hymns dispersed throughout the Old and New Testaments, he translated Christ's Passion from the Latin of Grotius, and, in 1641, he brought out his last work, a Paraphrase of the Song of Songs.
 He died, unmarried, at Boxley, near Maidstone, Kent, in 1644.

 His verse was praised by Dryden and Pope; Milton was somewhat indebted to Sandys's Hymn to my Redeemer (inserted in his travels at the place of his visit to the Holy Sepulchre) in his Ode on the Passion.